Rules & Regulations

 - When a member/or renter purchases additional flight time or prepays for flights (block time), it is reimbursable according to the following terms:

-- If more than 72 hours up to sixty (60) days, Long Island Aviators will charge a 15% penalty fee.
+- More than 24 hours up to 72 hours (3 days), Long Island Aviators will charge a 10% penalty fee.

-- Anything more than sixty (60) days is NOT REIMBURSABLE.
+- Anything more than thirty (30) days is NOT REIMBURSABLE.